Chart Color Schemes

 Recent residential development output has been above average within Benalla when compared nationally

 Benalla has recorded approximately 87 residential properties granted approval annually over the past five financial years, totalling 437 homes.
-As of FY26, 38 approvals have been recorded.
-On average, around 0.6 people per year moved to the area for each dwelling built between FY21 and FY25.
-This indicates that new construction has matched or outpaced demand, providing buyers with more options and enabling population growth.
+In FY26 so far, 51 approvals have been recorded.
+On average, 0.6 people have moved to the area each year for each dwelling built between FY21 and FY25.
+This indicates that new construction is meeting or exceeding demand, providing buyers with more options and supporting population growth.

-This maintains good buyer choice while supporting existing property values.
-The majority of new building activity consists of detached dwellings (93.0%), maintaining the area's traditional low density character focused on family homes.
-With around 137 people per dwelling approval, Benalla exhibits characteristics of a low-density area.
+New building activity consists of 93.0% detached dwellings and 7.0% attached dwellings, maintaining the area's traditional low density character focused on family homes.
+With around 137 people per dwelling approval, Benalla shows characteristics of a low-density area.
 Given population projections indicating stability or decline, Benalla is expected to experience reduced housing demand pressures, benefiting potential buyers.

 Frequently Asked Questions - Development